Mindfulness for Well-being course

 ➡️ If you have specific accessibility or learning needs, please let me know before the course begins so I can offer the most supportive experience possible.

-"The course provided me with a structure for a meditative practice and also provided lots of templates and suggestions on how to deal with situations and thinking patterns.
-It helped me be able to challenge these and also see that it’s a normal part of being a human."
+“The course provided me with a structure for a meditative practice… It helped me challenge thinking patterns and see that it’s a normal part of being human.”

 Rochelle, UK

-"Pili did an excellent job of navigating us through several (new to me) mindfulness practices, including meaningful and value-added discussions with each one.
-You can tell she was thoughtful with the planning and execution of this course."
+“Pili did an excellent job of navigating us through several mindfulness practices… You can tell she was thoughtful with the planning and delivery of this course.”

 Todd, US